Dr Tanya Frances

 External collaborations

 Tanya is a founding member of the Intersectional Violences Research Group (IVRG), an international research group which takes a critical psychological approach using insights from feminist, queer, anti-carceral and trans approaches to the study of sexual and domestic violence.
 Tanya is also a founding member of the Lived Experiences of Eating Disorders Research Collective.
-This is a collective group of clinicians and academics with lived experience of eating disorders who are working in the eating disorders field.
+This is a collective group of clinicians and academics who are working in the eating disorders field.
 We aim to work towards a better understanding of a diverse range of eating disorders and to contribute to developing the evidence base for better care for all who need it.
 We are particularly interested in building evidence that centres the voices and perspectives of people with lived experiences.
 Tanya is also currently providing external consultation for the BACP.

 Tanya was awarded the 2022 PCCS Books Research Award, in collaboration with the British Association for Counselling and Psychotherapy (BACP).